ibm-cloud-docs/discovery-data/improve.md

 **Teach domain concepts**
 -  **Dictionaries** - Dictionaries allows you to enrich document fields in your collection.
 The enrichment terms can be synonyms (car, automotive, auto), or words in the same category (carburetor, piston, valves).
 For more information, see [Dictionary enrichments](/docs/discovery-data?topic=discovery-data-create-enrichments#dictionary-enrichment).
 -  **Classifiers** - The Classifier uses the labels and text examples you have specified in a `.csv` file to predict the categories of the documents in your collection.
 For more information see the [Classifier enrichment](/docs/discovery-data?topic=discovery-data-create-enrichments#classifier-enrichment).
--  **Character patterns** - The Character pattern enrichment uses regular expressions to identify and extract information from fields in your collection.
-For more information, see [Character pattern enrichment](/docs/discovery-data?topic=discovery-data-create-enrichments#characterpattern-enrichment).
+-  **Regular expressions** - The Regular expressions enrichment uses regular expressions to identify and extract information from fields in your collection.
+For more information, see [Regular expressions enrichment](/docs/discovery-data?topic=discovery-data-create-enrichments#characterpattern-enrichment).
 -  **Machine learning** - This enrichment uses models created in {{site.data.keyword.knowledgestudiofull}} for {{site.data.keyword.icp4dfull}} or Watson Explorer Content Analytics Studio to enrich your collection.
 For more information, see [Machine Learning enrichments](/docs/discovery-data?topic=discovery-data-create-enrichments#machinelearning-enrichment).
 -  **Advanced rule models** - This enrichment uses a text extraction model created and exported from the Advanced rule editor of {{site.data.keyword.knowledgestudiofull}} for {{site.data.keyword.icp4dfull}}.
 For more information, see [Advanced rule models enrichment](/docs/discovery-data?topic=discovery-data-create-enrichments#advanced-rules).